Therapeutic food: Composition

 RUTFs are a "homogeneous mixture of lipid-rich and water-soluble foods."
 The lipids used in formulating RUTFs are in a viscous liquid form.
 The other ingredients are in small particles and are mixed through the lipid.
 The other ingredients are protein, carbohydrate, vitamins and minerals.
 The mixture needs to be homogeneous for it to be effectively consumed.
 To do this, a specific mixing process is needed.
 The fat/lipid component of the RUTF is heated and stirred first.
 The heat should be maintained for the lipid to remain in the optimum form for mixing in the other ingredients.
 The powdered protein, carbohydrate, and vitamins and minerals are then slowly and gradually added to the lipid, while the lipid is being vigorously stirred.
 After all the ingredients are added and vigorous stirring is maintained, the mixture is then stirred with more speed and for several minutes.
 If the powdered ingredients have a particle size that is larger than 200 μm, the mixture starts to separate; the particle size needs to be maintained at less than 200 μm.

 The most common RUTFs are made of four ingredients: sugar, dried skimmed milk, oil, and vitamin and mineral supplement (CMV).
 Other qualities that RUTFs should have included a texture that is soft or crushable and a taste that is acceptable and suitable for young children.
 RUTFs should be ready to eat without needing to be cooked.
 A very important characteristic is that the RUTFs have a long shelf-life and that they are micro-organism contamination resistant, without the need for expensive packaging.
 Since the ingredients need to be suspended in liquid, the liquid used in producing RUTFs needs to be fat/lipid.
 50% of the protein forming RUTFs should come from dairy products.

 UNICEF specifications for RUTFs say that the vitamin and mineral premix must be sourced from one of the following vendors authorized by the World Food Program: DSM Nutrition/Fortitech, Nicholas Piramal Healthcare Ltd (now Piramal Group), Hexagon Nutrition, BASF (SternVitamin), and the GAIN premix facility.

-RUTFs are used by UNICEF Kid Power malnutrition program, which uses celebrities to go on "global missions" to help save impoverished areas in Africa.
+RUTFs are used by UNICEF Kid Power malnutrition program, which employ celebrities to raise awareness about the issue.